News & Events

 Susan Miale and Nancy Krisch, Winners of PTLI Education Influencer Award

-Congratulations to Susan Miale, PT, DPT, EdD, and Nancy Krisch, PT, DPT, PhD, winners of the Physical Therapy Learning Institute (PTLI) Educatoin Influencer Award.
+Congratulations to Susan Miale, PT, DPT, EdD, and Nancy Krisch, PT, DPT, PhD, winners of the Physical Therapy Learning Institute (PTLI) Education Influencer Award.
 Drs.
 Miale and Krisch received this award for their poster presentation at the Education Leadership Conference 2024, Participating in Large-Group Classroom-Based Simulations Improves Physical Therapist Student Clinical Decision-Making.
 This award is given to a presentation that has the potential to have a positive influence toward excellence in physical therapy education, consistent with the vision of PTLI, which is to ignite collaborative advancement to transform the health of society.

 ASHA President-Elect, Dr. Linda I. Rosa-Lugo